Snowflake04/TODD/README.md

 ##### Features
 - Play music without any interruptions.
-- No need for any Lavalink oru YouTube API
+- No need for any Lavalink or YouTube API
 - No ban from YouTube since YouTube API is not being used
 - convience
 - Customisable to your needs